JulienAlardot/challenge-collecting-data/README.md

 | LogicImmo         | Julien                  |
 | ImmoVlan          | Jeff                    |

-Julien and Alain were racing all day and night toward the record of 50 000
+We were racing all day and night toward the record of 50 000, (that we have beaten)

 ![Wacky races](https://cdnmetv.metv.com/Pjy5L-1461081939-3424-list_items-wacky_dirk_300.gif)

+## Difficulties and improuvements

-We don't already past the captcha of ImmoVlan after trying with rotating headers, using selenium...
+- We don't already past the captcha of ImmoVlan in time after trying with rotating headers, using selenium.
+- We had to adapt our data to a common trunk found in the websites.
+Hence loosing informations.
+- We did not try any NLP technique to get more information and filter typos inside the code.
+- Most of the websites used having receive updates, the code as is isn't working anymore.

 ## Timeline

 From Monday 3 May to 6 May 2021

 ## How to use

 Run the Core.database_gen.load_database() to get the final database (the file is database.csv under Data)